 Want to be the first to know about giveaways, sales, and promotions in the future?

 Sign up for my e-mail list HERE for frequent updates on book news, new releases, and events like these.
-I'll even throw in a free copy of Splitting Dusk: A Splitting Worlds Novella to thank you for signing up!
+I'll even throw in a free book to thank you for signing up!

 Remember the paranormal/fantasy romance box set with 40 full-length novels by award-winning and bestselling authors that my book, Splitting Dawn, is a part of?